AgustinRosarioAX/LibraryInformationManagementSystem/README.md

-This is a Library Mnagement System built using python django.
+This is a Library Management System application called 'AnnaiIllam Library' which produces thousands of books from an external api.
+This website allows the  user to buy and return books and has the administrative access only for the admin user which allows them to perform the CRUD functions.python django